ultralytics/ultralytics/docs/en/datasets/detect/medical-pills.md

 ---
 comments: true
-description: Explore the medicinal pill detection dataset with labeled images.
+description: Explore the medical-pills detection dataset with labeled images.
 Essential for training AI models for pharmaceutical identification and automation.
-keywords: medicinal pill dataset, pill detection, pharmaceutical imaging, AI in healthcare, computer vision, object detection, medical automation, dataset for training
+keywords: medical-pills dataset, pill detection, pharmaceutical imaging, AI in healthcare, computer vision, object detection, medical automation, dataset for training
 ---

-# Medicinal Pill Dataset
+# Medical Pills Dataset

-The medicinal pill detection dataset is a proof-of-concept (POC) dataset, carefully curated to demonstrate the potential of AI in pharmaceutical applications.
-It contains labeled images specifically designed to train [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) [models](https://docs.ultralytics.com/models/) for identifying medicinal pills.
+The medical-pills detection dataset is a proof-of-concept (POC) dataset, carefully curated to demonstrate the potential of AI in pharmaceutical applications.
+It contains labeled images specifically designed to train [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) [models](https://docs.ultralytics.com/models/) for identifying medical-pills.
 This dataset serves as a foundational resource for automating essential [tasks](https://docs.ultralytics.com/tasks/) such as quality control, packaging automation, and efficient sorting in pharmaceutical workflows.
 By integrating this dataset into projects, researchers and developers can explore innovative [solutions](https://docs.ultralytics.com/solutions/) that enhance [accuracy](https://www.ultralytics.com/glossary/accuracy), streamline operations, and ultimately contribute to improved healthcare outcomes.

 ## Dataset Structure

-The medicinal pill dataset is divided into two subsets:
+The medical-pills dataset is divided into two subsets:

 - **Training set**: Consisting of 92 images, each annotated with the class `pill`.
 - **Validation set**: Comprising 23 images with corresponding annotations.

 ## Applications

-Using computer vision for medicinal pill detection enables automation in the pharmaceutical industry, supporting tasks like:
+Using computer vision for medical-pills detection enables automation in the pharmaceutical industry, supporting tasks like:

 - **Pharmaceutical Sorting**: Automating the sorting of pills based on size, shape, or color to enhance production efficiency.
 - **AI Research and Development**: Serving as a benchmark for developing and testing computer vision algorithms in pharmaceutical use cases.